 Remember the Gospel

-The gospel message that churches are entrusted to preach is the beautifully redemptive story of how Jesus Christ came down from the glories of Heaven to save broken people who are enslaved to sin and darkness.
-Jesus, in the most incredible, unmatched act of love, sacrifices Himself for the sake of the individual.
+The gospel message churches are tasked with preaching includes the redemptive story of Jesus Christ coming down from the glories of Heaven to redeem people imprisoned by sin and darkness.
+Jesus, in the most spectacular, unparalleled act of love, gives Himself as the sacrifice for their sake.
+He willingly lays down His life (John 10:18 ESV).

 Send the Right Message